 The properties of this type of elliptic curve are such that a cryptographic scheme can be developed using it as a base (see Figure 3.1 for an example of this type of curve).
 More accurately, the ECDSA depends on the fact that given type of curve has intersections that can be used to make a simple computation for the properties of these intersections, which is hard to reverse, that is, from the result it is hard to find out the premises of the computation.
 When we have discussed more about cryptography in Chapters 3 and 4, you might want to find out more about elliptic curve online.
-One good source is this one: https://www.instructables.com/Understanding-how-ECDSA-protects-your-data/
+The Instructables website has a good, detailed introduction.

 The blocks of any blockchain can be hashed using hash functions.
 However, to make these blocks a blockchain, blocks need to be connected to one another.
 As it turns out, a special tool called hash pointers can be used.
 These are placed into the hash value of the block, so that the data in any block also contains its hash pointer to the previous block it is connected to.
 We will discuss the hash pointer’s implementation more closely in the coming chapters.

 Mathematically it is not enough to know that there is a chain of blocks defined by hash pointers, but it is also necessary to find a method that allows identifying if a block is already a part of a chain, and if so, where it is located.
 As decrypting hash functions is time-consuming, their use in defining the location of each block in a chain is not effective.
 Consequently, a method that stores and manages hash pointers efficiently is needed.
 Therefore, the use of e.g., Merkle trees is needed (see Martínez et al. 2020).